shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 As a last resort, the zombies started breaking down the door from the inside.
 They ripped a board off, and pulled another one out of its spot.

 “Watch your head!”
-E’Zhule threw a magic bolt at the zombies, singing their fingers.
+E’Zhule threw a magic bolt at the zombies, which singed their fingers.

 They recoiled and stopped breaking the door.
 But the door also took damage in the form of a hole.
 A zombie reached its arm out through it and swung wildly.